The Ellis Semigroup of a Generalised Morse System: The Counterexample

-\begin{restatable}[continuous substitution]{defn}{continuoussubdef} Following the terminology of Coven and Keane \cite{CovenKeane}, if $\A=\{0,1\}$, $\theta$ is admissible and of constant length, and $\theta(0)=\bar{\theta(1)}$, we say $\theta$ is a \emph{continuous substitution}. \end{restatable}

 From now on, let $\theta$ be a continuous binary substitution of length $r$.
-We provide an alternative way of defining continuous substitutions in the following Proposition.
-To make the proof of this proposition clearer, we need the notion of `disjoint support'.
+We provide an alternative way of defining continuous substitutions via deterministic finite automata with output and a well-known theorem of Cobham.
+For the theory of automata, we follow \cite{AlloucheShallitAutomata}.